GreatCoder69/intel_classroom_assistant/README.md

 ### 🎯 **Core Functionality**
 - **Smart AI Chat Interface** - Intelligent tutoring with role-based responses
+- **🎤 Voice-to-Text** - Speak naturally and have your speech transcribed to text
 - **Subject Management** - Organized learning by academic subjects
 - **PDF Resource Integration** - Upload, manage, and AI-process educational materials
 - **User Authentication** - Secure login for students and teachers